Sore mouth due to chemotherapy

-How does chemotherapy affect the mouth and throat?
+How can chemotherapy affect my child's mouth and throat?

-The lining of the mouth and throat becomes weak during chemotherapy treatment and may lead to inflammation and ulcers.
+The lining of your child's mouth and throat becomes weak during chemotherapy treatment - this may lead to inflammation and ulcers.
 This is called mucositis.
-Mucositis lessens the desire to eat, drink and swallow and it may also lead to septicaemia (bacteria entering the bloodstream).
-Good mouth care will help avoid infection and will increase comfort.
+Mucositis reduces the desire to eat, drink and swallow.
+It may also lead to septicaemia (bacteria entering the bloodstream).
+Good mouth care will help avoid infection and will make things more comfortable for your child.

-• brushing the teeth using a soft-bristled toothbrush and toothpaste at least twice a day.
-This helps to stop plaque build-up and prevent gum disease
+• brush teeth using a soft-bristled toothbrush and toothpaste at least twice a day - this helps to stop plaque build-up and prevent gum disease

-• make sure your child's toothbrush is clean and replace it every one to two months
+• make sure your child's toothbrush is clean and replace it every 1 to 2 months

 • before a visit to the dentist, tell the dentist that your child is having chemotherapy